laur89/win_dots/README.md

 ## to install win11 without linking to MS account (and getting to choose your account name):
 - after selecting keeb layout, press `Shift+F10` & type `OOBE\BYPASSNRO`
+  - note it's not right after you've first booted from the USB; first the setup will have to copy the files to our installation drive, only after the first (couple) reboots we can do this step;
+  - don't forget to unplug eth cable!

 windows setup &amp; bootstrapping